Explore the topics for the first semester, Core CHE Concepts I

-- Initial offering of the courses will be in Fall 2018 (I) – Spring 2019 (II) by award-winning instructors Dr. Lisa Bullard and Dr. Matthew Cooper.
+- Course I is offered in the fall semester and Course II in the spring by award-winning instructors Dr. Lisa Bullard and Dr. Matthew Cooper.

 By the end of this course, students should be able to:

 - Solve steady state and transient material and energy balance problems for single and multiple unit processes, with and without reaction, involving components in both vapor and liquid phases.